KevinVuongly/programmeerproject/DESIGN.md

 For the world map, we use the following template: http://bl.ocks.org/micahstubbs/8fc2a6477f5d731dc97887a958f6826d Because this template reads data in as a tsv file, we have to convert the OECD data into the tsv format.

-No any major changes to the data need to be made for it to be usable for the scatterplot.
+No major changes to the data need to be made for it to be usable for the scatterplot.

 For the radar chart, we use the following template: http://bl.ocks.org/nbremer/21746a9668ffdf6d8242 No major changes need to be made, each value has to be updated according to the country that is checked for.